A2Amir/Traffic_Sign_Classifier/README.md

 ```

-#### 2. Explore, summarize and visualize the data set: Here a basic summary of the dataset is provided.
+#### 2. Explore, summarize and visualize the data set: Below is a basic summary of the dataset provided.

 After loading the dataset, I asserted weathers the numbers of the training images and labels are equal or not.